 We'll write to you at least a month before the increase takes place to tell you how much the increase in your amount of cover will be and how much your new premium will be.
 If you don't want your amount of cover or your premium to increase, you must tell us at least five days before the increase is due to take place and we'll cancel the increase.
-If we cancel two consecutive increases we won't offer you any further increases to your amount of cover.
+If you tell us to cancel two consecutive increases, we won't offer you any further increases to your amount of cover.

-If you add a new cover to your plan, your new cover may start on a different day than your plan started.
+If you add a new cover, this will be on a new plan and your new cover may start on a different day than your original plan started.
 The date your original plan started can be found on your original cover summary.

-Where this happens, the first increase in your amount of cover for your additional cover will be on the first anniversary of your plan start date which comes after this additional cover has been in force for 12 months.
+The first increase in your additional cover will be on the first anniversary of your plan start date that contains your additional cover.